 - How quickly the sale will happen.

-In other words, going with an agent who charges slightly less commission but ends up taking much longer to sell your property, and achieving a lower price, may be false economics.
+In other words, going with an agent who charges slightly less commission, but ends up taking much longer to sell your property – and then achieving a lower price – may be false economics.

-Working with an agent who provides a great service, is responsive, proactive, and an expert in your local area, will make a huge difference to the whole experience, and is most likely to get your house on the market quicker.
+Dealing with an estate agent who provides a great service, is responsive, proactive, and an expert in your local area, will make a huge difference to the whole experience, and will most likely get your house sold faster.

 Get the price right